Holborn Theatre

-The Holborn Theatre was a theatre on High Holborn in London which opened in 1867 as the New Royal Ampitheatre and operated as an equestrian ring and theatre until 1886.
+The Holborn Theatre was a theatre on High Holborn in London which opened in 1867 as the New Royal Amphitheatre and operated as an equestrian ring and theatre until 1886.
 During its short existence the theatre underwent numerous name changes, becoming the Holborn Theatre in 1884.

 Design

-Located at 85 High Holborn, the venue opened on 25 May 1867 as the New Royal Ampitheatre under the management of Thomas M'Collum (or McCollum, 1828 - 1872), a much admired American-born two horse rider and circus owner.
+Located at 85 High Holborn, the venue opened on 25 May 1867 as the New Royal Amphitheatre under the management of Thomas M'Collum (or McCollum, 1828 - 1872), a much admired American-born two horse rider and circus owner.
 M'Collum took out a 55-year lease on the new venue with his business partner William Charmen.

 The theatre was built by Thomas Ennor and designed by architect Thomas Smith.
 In its May 1867 edition The Building News and Engineering Journal commented on the construction of the new theatre, stating: 'A spirited attempt is about to be made to revive the glories of the peaceful sawdust ring.
 On the site of the Metropolitan Horse Bazaar, Holborn (nearly opposite the Inns of Court Hotel), is now rapidly progressing towards completion an amphitheatre, which will vie with any building in London in the beauty and elegance of its decorations and its admirable arrangements for the safety and comfort of the public.
 The Royal Amphitheatre, which will be under the management of Mr. Thomas M'Collum, is announced to be opened on the 25th inst.'

 The curve of the amphitheatre was extremely imposing with its ceiling constructed of stretched and illuminated canvas with a large centre flower radiating from the sunlight.
 There were two separate sets of stables for the equestrian events and sixteen dressing rooms for use by both the equestrians artistes and the actors.
 The opening night audience saw a variety of equestrian, vaudeville and dramatic performances.